Skip To Content

 Many people think that osteoporosis is a natural and unavoidable part of aging.
 However, medical experts now believe that osteoporosis is largely preventable.
 Furthermore, people who already have osteoporosis can take steps to prevent or slow further progress of the disease and reduce their risk of future fractures.
 Although osteoporosis was once viewed primarily as a disease of old age, it is now recognized as a disease that can stem from less than optimal bone growth during childhood and adolescence, as well as from bone loss later in life.

-In the United States today, more than 40 million people either already have osteoporosis or are at high risk due to low bone mass.
+In the United States today, more than 53 million people either already have osteoporosis or are at high risk due to low bone mass.
 Osteoporosis can strike at any age, although the risk for developing the disease increases as you get older.
-In the future, more people will be at risk for developing osteoporosis because people are living longer and the number of elderly people in the population is increasing.
+Osteoporosis can strike at any age, although the risk for developing the disease increases as you get older.

 Osteoporosis affects women and men of all races and ethnic groups.
 It is most common in non-Hispanic white women and Asian women.
 African American and Hispanic women have a lower risk of developing osteoporosis, but they are still at significant risk.
 For Native American women the data aren't clear.
 Among men, osteoporosis is more common in non-Hispanic whites and Asians than in men of other ethnic or racial groups.